virtuosoft-dev/hestiacp-pluginable/README.md

 An Nginx Proxy template can then use the `include` directive to directly include the file and utilize the variable `$myapp_port` to setup a reverse proxy to serve the NodeJS Express app.
 By using the Pluginable API, you are guaranteed a unique port number across all domains, users, and the Hestia Control Panel system.
 Likewise, an Nginx Proxy template could reference a user allocated port from any domain, by including the file (i.e. where username is johnsmith) at `/usr/local/hestia/data/hcpp/ports/johnsmith/user.ports`.
 System wide defined ports can be referenced from `/usr/local/hestia/data/hcpp/ports/system.ports`.

 While the `.ports` files are in Nginx conf format for convenience, any application or service can easily parse the variable and port number to leverage a unique port allocation for their service (i.e. an Xdebug port could be configured via ini_set).
 The `/usr/local/hestia/data/hcpp/ports` path is apart of the open_basedir path which allows hosted PHP processes read-only access to the files.
 For user and domain .ports files; the files can only be read by the given HestiaCP user.

 &nbsp;
+### Automatic Updates
+Plugins can leverage obtaining automatic updates from publicly hosted git repos (i.e. GitHub, GitLab, etc.).
+To implement this feature is simple; just provide a valid, publicly accesible `Plugin URI` field in the header of the `plugin.php` file.
+The most recent tag release that matches the nomenclature of `v#.#.#` (i.e. `v1.0.0`) will be queried and obtained on a daily basis.
+Matches that fail the expression (i.e. `v1.0.0-beta1` or `v2.0.1b3`) will be ignored.

+The plugin folder must have been initially installed using git and therefore should have a .git folder present for automatic update checking to work.
+When the HCPP object's `public $logging = true` option is set (see next section ***Debug Logging***); update checking will occur at a higher frequency of every 5 minutes (vs once daily) to assist with testing.

+An optional update script can be included with the plugin.
+Unlike the install and uninstall scripts; the update script does not need to be registered.
+The update script will be passed two parameters; the current installed version (i.e. `v1.0.0`) and the newly installed version (i.e. `v2.0.0`).
+The optional update script is executed if present and only after after the repo has been updated.
+The update script feature allows plugin authors to make critical changes and apply patches if necessary to accomodate specific upgrade version migrations.

+&nbsp;
 ### Debug Logging